bbalganjjm/natural_js/docs/implementation/m8-plan.md

 - M0 froze three representative tasks: add an authored-HTML search/list/detail page, add an email field with built-in and custom validation plus changed-row save, and fix a delayed-request close/reopen race.
 Their acceptance behavior remains fixed.[^baseline]
 - M7 supplied one CVC page runtime for main content, Popup, and Tabs, with two authored MDI layouts and a first docs-only Preview task.
 That task passed its first code run without a retry; its read-byte method differs from earlier tasks, so it is evidence of usability, not a cross-version savings percentage.[^m7]
-- M8 has not been approved.
+- M8 is complete against post-M7 commit `f659f1d8c86ad39925eda44b55d569b175e96e57`; [the candidate report](m8-beta-report.md) holds its measured gates and limits.
 The root 2.0 package remains private, while preserved LGPL-2.1 1.x source and documentation stay under `v1/`.[^roadmap]

 # Steps